azizullahtanvir/azizullahtanvir/README.md

 - Web Development

 ## Goals
-- Build impactful educational systems and road for marginalized communities
 - Grow as a software developer and engineer
 - Lead meaningful change through education and technology